Chicken Coops: Complete Guide (2024)

-There are automatic waterers, but for small flocks, a normal waterer suffices.
+Automatic waterers exist, but a normal waterer suffices for small flocks.
 You can hang them above the floor.
 This prevents scratching and spilling over or contaminating the water.

 An alternative is to buy some poultry drinking nipples and attach them to the bottom of a bucket or pipe.
-Not all chickens seem to like them, but if they do, it’s a very clean solution.
-Make sure to check them every now and then, because they can get clogged.
+Not all chickens seem to like them, but it’s a great solution if they do.
+Make sure to check the nipples now and then because they can get clogged.